sendgrid/sendgrid-python/use_cases/sms.md

 Sign up for a free Twilio account [here](https://www.twilio.com/try-twilio?source=sendgrid-python).

-## 2. Update your environment variables
+## 2. Update Your Environment Variables

 You can obtain your Account Sid and Auth Token from [twilio.com/console](https://twilio.com/console).